-Maximizing a high net worth household’s after-tax safe retirement income1
+Maximizing a household’s after-tax safe retirement income1 or legacy

 Generic, mass-manufactured solutions relying on simplistic assumptions work for accumulation.
 However, retirement income planning requires personalized solutions, co-optimizing across all available levers including Social Security, pension settlement options, lifetime income products, investment strategy, and dynamic tax efficient strategies to maximize safe after-tax retirement income.
 A retirement income plan needs to be presented in a simple, easy-to-understand format so an investor can take action without getting lost in the underlying complexities.